 - they did not act with criminal intent.

 - they did not try to influence a “witness.”

 2.1 No criminal intent

 People are only guilty under this statute if they act with an intent to:

 - persuade the witness to not testify or avoid the legal process.

-A defense, then, is for accused people to show that they did not act with one of these specific aims.
+A defense is for accused people to show that they did not act with one of these specific aims.
 Perhaps, for example, they offered a benefit to a witness as an act of goodwill.

 2.2 No witness

-People are often arrested and booked for this offense after an undercover sting operation.
+After an undercover sting operation, people are often arrested and booked for this offense.
 Note, though, that a charge must get dropped if the officer lured a suspect into committing the crime.

 This “luring” is known as entrapment.
-It includes overbearing official conduct on the part of police officers, like pressure, harassment, fraud, flattery, or threats.
+It includes overbearing official conduct of police officers, like pressure, harassment, fraud, flattery, or threats.
 Entrapment is an acceptable legal defense provided that the accused shows he only influenced a witness because of the entrapment.